malach-it/vc-decentralized-status/SPECIFICATION.md

 ## Abstract

-Credentials give information about a subject that helps in its recognition by a third party, usually to provide a service or state an assertion giving its traits.
+Credentials give information about a subject that helps in its recognition by a third party, usually to provide a service or state an assertion given its traits.
 The verification of credentials needs additional information to assert the validity of the information contained in it.
 This specification provides a way to store verifiable credential status and verify it in a decentralized context.
 The architecture enables the verifiable credentials holders to store derived status information that can only be resolved by the issuer without prior centralized storage.

 ## Status of the document